 2016

-"When I speak of being home, after my first sweat, I speak from my healing.
-That it took me, well into my adulthood, to understand who I am and give myself permission to be authentic.
-We grow up trying to please the adult figures in our lives, to “fit in” and change ourselves based on colonized criteria.
-I never “fit” that mold and I knew that deep in my soul.
+“When I speak of being home after my first sweat, I speak from my healing.
+It took me well into adulthood to understand who I am and to give myself permission to be authentic.
+We grow up trying to fit into expectations shaped by colonized criteria.
+I never fit that mold, and I knew that deep in my soul.
+This first sweat connected me spiritually to my culture—something I sought my entire life.”

 2018 - 2019